AprilShade/MKWorld_TimeTrials/Courses/Peach_Stadium/strategies.md

 ---
 ## CONFIRMED, NOT YET UTILISED
+### Topperlecut (by Topperlecat)
+Instead of using a shroom to cross the first turn, jump between poles and trees to make it over.

+1.

+Upsides: Saves a shroom for later usage.

+Issues: A bit finicky to pull off.
+Unfavorable positioning after landing.

 ### Spiral Skip (by Lokilla)
 Instead of drifting around the turn, ride the white wall from the inside to skip it entirely.